jmangelson/quartz/content/public/Factor Graph.md

 ---

 # Definition: Factor Graph
-A *factor graph* is a [[public/Bipartite Graph]] with "factor nodes", "variable nodes", and edges that encodes the factorization of a function.
+A *factor graph* is a [[public/Bipartite Graph|bipartite graph]] with "factor nodes", "variable nodes", and edges that encodes the factorization of a function.

 Given the factorization of the function $g(x_1, x_2, \cdots, x_n)$: